 Without proper procedures being enforced, workers may make very basic—but costly—mistakes like asking their colleagues to perform lockout for them.
 Marking locks and tags with each person’s name or photo can stop good-intentioned workers from using (or removing) someone else’s locks or tags.
 This is also the reason why duplicate keys should never be used (with the exception of a LOTO administrator in very specific circumstances).

 It’s a recipe for disaster if two or more employees are working on a machine but only one of them uses a lock.
 Nobody’s safety should rely on another person’s memory or concentration in LOTO-related operations.

-Human Factors at Play
+Human factors at play

 Human factors can cause numerous avoidable incidents.
-For example, complacency causes workers to ignore risk factors associated with LOTO, like thinking that a job will only take a minute and therefore might not require a lock.
+For example, complacency causes workers to ignore risk factors associated with LOTO, like thinking that a minor servicing job will only take a minute and therefore might not require a lock.
 Alternatively, even after an employee performs a proper lockout, they may feel rushed to complete a task and fail to test the controls.

 How about the serious danger of fatigue?
 A fatigued worker may not notice that they haven’t locked their lock properly—now at any point, another person may remove it, assuming that the lock was simply forgotten and unknowingly putting someone’s life at stake.
 Human factors affect worker safety every day and it isn’t until they’re brought to everyone’s attention through training that they can be addressed properly.

 Lockout/tagout must be taken seriously by employees and their managers, as must the human factors that influence LOTO procedures.
 In a workplace with numerous hazards, a strong culture of safety must be established, encouraging workers to monitor their own state of mind, emotional reactions and level of awareness.
 This helps workers follow LOTO procedures, test controls, and keep potentially dangerous energies and machinery safely locked.